Predicting Big Ten divisions if UCLA & USC join conference

 Simple Division Realignment

 This division alignment is one a source said is being heavily considered and seems the most likely.
-It is the easiest possible solution as the two new teams, UCLA and USC, join the West, while Purdue moves to the East.
-It creates a perfect geographic balance, preserves the new rivalry being added as well as the rivalry between Purdue and Indiana.
-On paper, this alignment would also appear to bring competitive balance to the conference as well.
+It is the easiest solution as the two new teams, UCLA and USC, join the West while Purdue moves to the East.
+It creates a perfect geographic balance and preserves the rivalry between Purdue and Indiana.
+On paper, this alignment would also appear to bring competitive balance to the conference.

-In terms of scheduling, you would imagine the Big Ten would preserve the 9 game schedule.
-7 games in division, 2 cross over games that rotate every 4 years.
-This makes the most in a lot of ways, except maybe for that new massive TV deal the Big Ten is getting.
-I am sure Fox is going to be angling for as many USC/UCLA vs Michigan/Ohio State/MSU/PSU games it can get.
+In terms of scheduling, you would imagine the Big Ten would preserve the nine-game schedule.
+Seven games in the division, two cross-over games that rotate every four years.
+The nine-game schedule makes the most sense in many ways, except maybe for that new massive TV deal the Big Ten is getting.
+I am sure Fox will angle for as many USC/UCLA vs. Michigan/Ohio State/MSU/PSU games as possible.

 4 Team Pods Based on Geography